 Quality, Cost, Value

 More care is not always better; overtesting and overprescribing can lead to a worse outcome for the patient and an intolerable strain on the healthcare system.
-Abstracts in this stream should consider how to improve efficiency of care by creating new models, process improvements or pathways that are focused on what matters most to the patient.
+Abstracts in this stream should consider how to improve efficiency of care by creating new models, process improvements or pathways that are focussed on what matters most to the patient.

 Person and Family-Centred Care